-That would be grossly naïve, even for someone who still watches the cartoon network and has to be in bed before 8:30.
+That would be grossly naïve, even for someone who only watches the cartoon network.

 You actually need the church.
-Set aside the obvious groups we’re not talking about—cults, abusive organizations, liberal outfits that reinterpret Jesus and diminish the authority of the Bible.
-On the other hand, keep all those confessing and holding the faith, doing their best, complete with quirks, extremes, and mistakes.
+Let’s set aside the obvious groups we’re not talking about—cults, abusive organizations, liberal outfits that reinterpret Jesus and diminish the authority of the Bible.
+But keep all those confessing and holding the faith, doing their best, complete with quirks, extremes, and mistakes.
 Even with its associated headaches, you need that church.
 God intended it to preserve and stimulate spiritual life.
 As surely as He gave us the Bible and the Holy Spirit, He also gave us each other.

 Preachers like to quote Hebrews 10:25 as scriptural proof that we should regularly attend church—“Do not neglect to meet together.”
-But that is not a standalone verse, as though we were happily reading along in our Bibles, and then out of the blue, this verse shows up, breaking the sad news that, yes, we have to attend church.
+But that is not a standalone thought, as though we were happily reading along in our Bibles, and then out of the blue, this verse shows up, breaking the sad news that, yes, we have to attend church.
 This famous “Go to church” verse, begins in the middle of a sentence, meaning there are thoughts ahead of it already in motion.

 21 and since we have a great priest over the house of God, 22 let us draw near with a true heart in full assurance of faith, with our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.
 23 Let us hold fast the confession of our hope without wavering, for he who promised is faithful.
 24 And let us consider how to stir up one another to love and good works, 25 not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near.

-All of these points form a composite, describing the healthy inward state of a Christian.
-But notice how right along with it, the idea of church is interspersed throughout—“the house of God” in verse 21, “one another” in verse 24, “one another” in verse 25, and “meet together,” also in verse 25.
+All of the emboldened points form a composite that describe the healthy inward state of a Christian, and the idea of church is intertwined with them—“the house of God” in verse 21, “one another” in verse 24, “one another” in verse 25, and “meet together,” also in verse 25.

 The church and positive Christian spirituality have a symbiotic relationship.
 They’re supposed to benefit and support each other.
 What happens when believers neglect the church?
 Some of us would say, “Nothing.”
-Both experience and observation say that’s not true.
+This passage disagrees.

 It was like a big game.
 I’d go to the dorm and push the buzzer and the kid I was looking for would pretend he wasn’t there.
 One day I noticed a dorm window slightly open.
 I crawled through it, went down the hallway, and knocked on the door of the person I was looking for.
 He answered it, even though he had “not been there.”